Baddest Burn

 We reached out to the community to find the help our sweet son so desperately needed.
 He was enrolled in developmental therapy, speech therapy and occupational therapy; my husband and I had to relearn everything we knew about raising children to help communicate with and guide our son.
 It was scary, frustrating and at times felt hopeless.
 But little by little the light started to shine through.

 Because of Autism support services, Ben learned how to communicate and interact with the world.
-After a few rough years he is now the happiest, most loving, silly and talkative third grader in the world.
+After a few rough years he is now the happiest, most loving, silly and talkative fifth grader in the world.
 The way he views the world has brought such a light and peaceful joy into our lives.
-I never imagined we would be here all those years ago so I am running the Berlin Marathon for the Doug Flutie Jr Foundation in my son’s name to honor how far we have come in our journey and to advocate for other children like him and raise funds so every family can have access to the services that changed our son’s life.
+I never imagined we would be here all those years ago so I am partnering with the Doug Flutie Jr Foundation in my son’s name to honor how far we have come in our journey and to advocate for other children like him and raise funds so every family can have access to the services that changed our son’s life.

 Battle of the Burns